jhuapl-bio/microbert/README.md

-**COPYRIGHT NOTICE**
+COPYRIGHT NOTICE

 © 2024-2025 The Johns Hopkins University Applied Physics Laboratory LLC

-**MicrobeRT**: Leveraging Language Models for Analysis of Metagenomic Sequencing Data
+MicrobeRT: Leveraging Language Models for Analysis of Metagenomic Sequencing Data

 This repository contains a comprehensive and configurable pipeline for fine-tuning pre-trained genomic language models (gLMs) on labels of interest such as taxonomic hierarchy and evaluating models and tracking experimental results.
-See [acknowledgement](#acknowledgement).

-# Instructions
+This work was supported by funding from the U.S. Centers for Disease Control and Prevention through the Office of Readiness and Response under Contract # 75D30124C20202.

-There are two primary training/testing scripts for fine-tuning and evaluating open-source genomic language models.
+There are four primary training/testing scripts for fine-tuning and evaluating open-source genomic language models.
+- **Generate Data** (`train_data.py`): Generates tokenized data for a given genomic language model

-- **Fine-tuning** (`train_model.py`): Fine-tunes a genomic language model on either a hierarchical multiclass classification (e.g. taxonomy prediction) or standard multiclass classification task of your choice, and evaluates the fine-tuned model on a test set of specification.
+- **Fine-tuning** (`train_model_multi_gpu.py`): Fine-tunes a genomic language model on a multiclass classification task of your choice (e.g. taxonomic classification), and evaluates the fine-tuned model on a test set of specification.
 - **Generating Embeddings** (`train_embeddings.py`): Generates embeddings from a genomic language model.
+- **Inference** (`test_sequences.py`): Generates predictions of a trained gLM on a set of test sequences.

-## Setup Instructions
+# Setup Instructions

 **Requirements:**
-- Python 3.11
+- Python>=3.11
-- Open source Python libraries defined in `requirements.txt`
+- Python libraries defined in `requirements.txt`
 > Note: All software packages used in this project fall under the MIT License, Apache License, or BSD License. and are therefore susceptible to release under these open-source licenses.
 See `requirement_licenses.md` for more details on requirements and their licenses.
 All Genomic Language Models considered are open source and available on public model repostory Hugging Face.
 See `requirement_models.md` for list of models used.

+### Environment
-### Create a Virtual Environment or Conda Environment
+Create a virtual environment:
 ```
-# Starting from the Project's ROOT DIRECTORY
 python -m venv env_name
 ```
 or